tchoi8/handmadecomputer/Binary/span.md

 Let's Repeat for **Switch B**.
 Repeat steps from Switch A with a new switch - but on opposite (left) terminal strip.
 This is now our Switch B. Although it doesn't matter which number terminal you place the switch on the terminal strip, to make our happy face pictured above - let's mirror Switch A's position with our placement of Switch B

-Now it's time to connect Switches A & B to our Chip

-- Take a piece of wire (cut and strip new piece if needed)
-- Connect Switch A
-- Place one wire end in same row as *Switch A's 2nd/middle pin*.
-Reminder, Switch A is the Switch on right terminal.
-- Crossing over the trough/valley, place other wire end into the same row as your Chip's Top-left Pin.
-- Success!
-Now onward to connect Switch B
-- Take a piece of wire (cut and strip new piece if needed)
-- Take one wire end - place in a socket the same terminal row as "Switch B's" 2nd-middle pin
-- Place other wire end in same row as Chip's left side, 2nd pin from the top Huzzah!

 #7.
 Binary Logic